HIKED ON; September 21, 2022

 "One can do worse than be a swinger of birches" Robert Frost

-Spring is finally here, even up north.
-Easter is over at church.
-Normally I take Mondays as my sabbath but this week it was Friday so I could head up Mount Shaw with Allison.
+Easter is over at church--which is a relief--and spring is finally here, even up north.
+Normally I take Mondays as my sabbath but this week I took it on Friday so I could head up Mount Shaw with Allison.
 Shaw is a member of the 52 With-A-View list.
 While I am certain that I have climbed some before.
 I do not remember them well, so I am starting over.
 Shaw's neighbor is Mount Roberts--#1 on this go-around.
 Shaw is #6.

 Mount Shaw is reachable from the "Castle in the Clouds" park in Moultonborough, NH.
 The park name comes from one of the industrialists who used the area as a private playground in the early 20th Century.
+It was originally the name of his house.
 Mount Shaw is also named after one of those industrialists.
 During Shaw's time as owner, Robert Frost--through a complex of social and family connections--used to hang out there.

 That is something to think about while hiking.
 The guy had a good eye for nature.
 He is worth examining a bit past the school curriculum poems if you have the time.
 In any case, this mountain is a poetic place.